Markismus/rtorrent-dirfinder/README.md

 Quick and dirty script to migrate torrents into rtorrent.

 Workflow:
-a) Download torrentfiles and place them into a directory.
+ 1) Download torrentfiles and place them into a directory.
-b) Add them to rtorrent, e.g. press enter>directory/\*.torrent>press enter.
+ 2) Add them to rtorrent, e.g. press enter>directory/\*.torrent>press enter.
-c) Exit rtorrent.
+ 3) Exit rtorrent.
-d) Run script rtorrent-dirfinder.
+ 4) Run script rtorrent-dirfinder.
-e) Get coffee/play game.
+ 5) Get coffee/play game.
-f) run rtorrent and rehash all torrents.
+ 6) run rtorrent and rehash all torrents.

 What does the script do?